This Excel tutorial explains how to use the Excel FORMAT function (as it applies to numeric values) with syntax and examples.

 Format ( expression, [ format ] )

-format is optional.
+Optional.
 It is the format to apply to the expression.
 You can either define your own format or use one of the named formats that Excel has predefined such as:

 |General Number||Displays a number without thousand separators.|